This BLOG On Cost Of Home Ownership Versus Its Benefits And Rewards Was UPDATED And PUBLISHED On November 19th, 2020

 - In some areas, housing prices are appreciating by 10% every year

 - This holds true especially in many counties throughout the United States such as in California, Texas, Florida, Georgia, Colorado, Illinois, New Jersey, Michigan, Pennsylvania

 - Homeowners who purchased their home several years ago are sitting on equity in their homes

-- Their homes are still appreciating with no sign of correction
+- Their homes are still appreciating with no sign of a correction